During a morning jog, two friends take a detour to explore a mysterious spiral staircase that leads to a trap.

 The two walked down the stairs, keeping an eye on the grassy floor.
 Neither could explain the phenomenon, but the more they went down, the more they did not get any closer to the bottom.

 “I’m starting to freak out a bit now,” Chloe confessed.

 Sydney looked over the rail.
 We’re too far to jump safely, she thought.
 Out of a sense of placement, she looked up.
 There were two people on the balcony.

 Chloe looked up.
 “How did they get there?”

 “Let’s go find out.”

-In the balcony viewing area stood a tall, slender man in a pink suit with a woman of a similar build, but a little shorter and in a red dress holding a tablet device.
-Behind them was a door the same color as the man’s suit.
+In the balcony viewing area stood a tall, slender man in a white and pink suit with a woman of a similar build, but a little shorter and in a red dress holding a tablet device.
+Their similar hair and face structure made Sydney assume the two were siblings.
+Behind them was a white metal door with a golden accent strip.